 Aadhaar-based KYC verification can be done online.
-You can opt for Aadhaar OTP-based online KYC or even Aadhaar-based Biometric KYC.
-Do note that you can only invest up to ₹50,000 per fund in a year if you opt for the Aadhaar OTP-based online KYC.
+You can opt for either Aadhaar OTP-based online KYC or Aadhaar-based Biometric KYC.
+Do note that if you opt for this variant of KYC verification, you can invest only up to ₹50,000 in a mutual fund per year.

 As the name suggests, this type of KYC verification is done offline.
-You can visit a bank branch, office of a fund house, or KYC kiosk to complete the in-person verification (IPV).
-You can also request the services of a KRA (KYC Registration Agency) executive at your home using Aadhaar-based biometrics or complete the IPV via video call.
+You can visit a KYC kiosk to complete the in-person verification (IPV).
+You can also call the KYC Registration Agency and request an executive to come to your home and carry out verification.
 There is no limit to the amount of money you can invest if you avail the in-person KYC verification service.

-Know Your Customer (KYC) is the process of verifying the documents linked to a customer or client’s identity to get insight into the transaction.
-It was introduced by the Reserve Bank of India to mitigate the risk of money laundering and other fraudulent activities.
-It is mandatory for all banks, financial institutions/intermediaries to complete KYC for all individuals transacting on their platforms.
+Know Your Customer (KYC) is the process of verifying the documents linked to the identity of a customer or client and helps to get an insight into that particular customer or client.
+KYC was introduced by the Reserve Bank of India to mitigate the risk of money laundering and other fraudulent activities.
+It is mandatory for all banks and financial institutions/intermediaries to complete KYC for all individuals transacting on their platforms.
 KYC verification can be done online, offline, or via Aadhaar-based biometric authentication.

 To know your KYC status, you can use your application number or PAN card number on the application portal.

-To update KYC status periodically, you would need to provide a copy of the identity proof and a copy of the address proof, as mentioned on the list of Officially Valid Documents (OVDs) of the Government of India.
+To update the KYC status periodically, you will have to provide a copy of the identity proof and a copy of the address proof, as mentioned in the list of Officially Valid Documents (OVDs) of the Government of India.

-Yes, KYC carried out by designated KYC Registration Agencies (KRA) is a safe and hassle-free process.
+Yes, KYC is safe as it is carried out by designated KYC Registration Agencies (KRA).

-No, any investment you make requires you to complete your KYC registration.
+No, you cannot make investments without completing your KYC registration.
 Once you have completed your KYC through any of the SEBI-approved entities, you are not required to immediately do another KYC.
 You might, however, be required to periodically update your KYC information.